msuscens/Kitty-Masters/README.md

     b.
 Test structure for contract's functionality - specific tests TBD
     c.
 Tests for contract upgrade (commented-out/skipped until contract is refactored to be upgrade compatible)

+10. Refactor KittyMarketplace to be contract upgradeable (i.e. to follow OpenZeppelin's "transparent upgradeable proxy" pattern)
+    a.
+Replace the Ownable inherited base-contract with OwnableUpgradeable [ @openzeppelin/contracts-upgradeable/access/OwnableUpgradeable.sol ]
+    b.
+Replace constructor with an 'initialize' function, adding 'intializer' modifier (from OZ 'Initializable' base-contract):
+        function init_KittyMarketplace(address memory kittyContractAddress)
+    c.
+Update KittyMarketplace migrations script (2_market_migrations.js)
+        to deploy as upgradeable contract (using deployProxy function).
+    d.
+Update the truffle tests (kittyMarketplace_test.js) to deploy KittyMarketplace as an upgradeable contract, using deployProxy() function.
+Check that the 'Initial State' tests still pass.
+    e.
+Create a KittyMarketplaceV2 (inherits from KittyMarketplace) with added functions setVersion(), getVersion() and version variable.
+        Check relevant tests pass under: 'Upgraded to KittyMarketplace V2'.
+    f.
+Update client/assets/contractInterface/abi.js (and contract addresses
+        in client/assets/contractInterfaceinterface.js).
+Run/tested the
+        application using the website.